DCCoder90/home-net/ReadMe.md

 ## How is this run?

 This is run on a self-hosted agent on the Unraid Server.
-This is invoked using HCP Terraform with the following variables set:
+This is invoked using HCP Terraform, the state is managed by HCP Terraform and I have the following variables set:

 |Variable Name|Type|Sensitive?|
 |---|---|---|